magnetsystems/message-samples-ios/RichMessaging/README.md

 ## How To Use

 1. From the Login screen, log in with Facebook (make sure you have added the Facebook user as tester in "Roles" tab of Facebook developer console).
 2. From the User Select screen, select a user to chat with.
 You can select your own username to send messages to yourself.
+3. Click "Message Screen" button on the right top corner
-3. From the Rich Messaging screen, try sending all the different types of rich content.
+4. From the Rich Messaging screen, try sending all the different types of rich content.